CMSC315-S2-Spring-2025/CMSC315-S2-Spring-2025.github.io/syllabus.md

 ### Generative AI

 You will almost certainly be using generative AI in some way for the rest of your career.
-You may use generative AI tools for homework, labs, and project in the following manner.
+You may use generative AI tools for homework and programming projects in the following manner.

 You must:
 - Understand any code that you use.
-We reserve the right to review your submitted code with you, and ask you to explain how it works.
+I reserve the right to review your submitted code with you, and ask you to explain how it works.

 You may:
 - Ask a GenAI tool a generic question for informational purposes.
-For example, "Please explain the C++ syntax for reading input from a file, and give an example."
+For example, "Please explain the Java syntax for reading input from a file, and give an example."
 If you use this code, please cite the source in a comment.

 You may not:
 - Ask a GenAI tool to solve the assignment.
 For example, you should not paste the entire problem description and ask the GenAI to solve it for you.